 The Gulf Council Cooperation Nations including Bahrain has been experiencing gradual but steady improvement in its educational provision.
 In the 2000’s, there was a significant increase in educational provision, with the launch of 12 private colleges.
 This is in stark comparison to the 1990’s when just three state-funded colleges existed for higher education.
 This development was brought about by the transition from the oil industry to one based on information and the increasing number of women entering the workforce.
 Finances and society became stable, and education was thought to be a strong foundation to facilitate change and continuous improvement in society.

 The increasing interest in higher education encouraged private institutions to offer higher education to students.

 A way to quality

 Another contributing factor in educational change was defined through the Bahrain Economic Vision 2030.
-This national improvement initiative depended on three distinct areas; the government, the economy and individuals.
-This strategy placed great emphasis on the importance of education.
+This national improvement initiative depended on three distinct areas; government, economy and individuals.
+This strategy placed greater emphasis on the importance of education.
 The Quality Assurance Authority for Education and Training (QAAET) was established in 2008.
 This strategy was based on four key areas.
-The Schools Review Unit, the Vocational Review Unit, the Higher Education Review Unit and the National The Higher Education Review Unit (HERU) plays a key role within this educational framework and aims to enhance higher education in Bahrain through the completion of audits, and the establishment of standards and accountability in education.
+The Schools Review Unit, the Vocational Review Unit, the Higher Education Review Unit and the National The Higher Education Review Unit (HERU) all play a key role within this educational framework and aim to enhance higher education in Bahrain through the completion of audits, and the establishment of standards and accountability in education.

 Quality Assurance improvement